-Kimberly is running for County Auditor to to make government make sense for the people of Bartholomew County.
+I’m running for County Auditor to make government make sense for the people of Bartholomew County.

-This campaign is for every person who believes government should work the way it’s supposed to: effectively, efficiently, and transparently.
+This campaign is for every person who believes government can work better—and should.

 Your property.
 Your money.
 Your county.